Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - Byte 7: Minutes of starting time in hex – stored in handle 0x1f
 - Byte 8: Hours of starting time in hex – stored  in handle 0x1f
 - Bytes 9 – 12: Color of this timer (values for white, red, green, blue) – stored in handle 0x13
-- Byte 13: Delay of timer effect (in app called „minutes“ but this seems to be wrong) – stored in handle 13
+- Byte 13: Runtime of timer in minutes or very fast if "ff" – stored in handle 13

 ### Random mode (called „security“ in app)
 The bulb has a build-in functionality to turn on and off in a certain period.
 It is called „Security“ in app.